-CONNECT WITH me ON INSTAGRAM
+CONNECT WITH ME ON INSTAGRAM

-Written by Kieran
+Written by Kieran Proctor

-Is Bogotá Colombia Expensive To Visit?
+Is Bogotá Colombia Expensive To Visit In 2024?

 This article aims to guide you through the labyrinth of budgeting, tipping norms and the average overall cost of travel in Bogotá, one of South America’s most vibrant and exciting destinations.
+Below, you’ll find some of my own example costs.
+Along with how I pay, when I’m living here for 6 or months a year.

-Tipping in Bogota, Colombia: An Overview
+Tipping In Bogotá: An Overview

 Understanding the local etiquette around tipping is a crucial part of any travel experience.
 In Colombia, tipping is not mandatory but is generally appreciated.
 It’s common to tip in restaurants, barbershops or hairdressers and hotels.